jayreddin/gemini-2-live-electron/README.md

 # Gemini 2.0 Flash Multimodal Live API Client

-A lightweight vanilla JavaScript implementation of the Gemini 2.0 Flash Multimodal Live API client.
+A desktop Electron application implementing the Gemini 2.0 Flash Multimodal Live API client.
 This project provides real-time interaction with Gemini's API through text, audio, video, and screen sharing capabilities.

-This is a simplified version of [Google's original React implementation](https://github.com/google-gemini/multimodal-live-api-web-console), created in response to [this issue](https://github.com/google-gemini/multimodal-live-api-web-console/issues/19).
+This started as a simplified version of [Google's original React implementation](https://github.com/google-gemini/multimodal-live-api-web-console), created in response to [this issue](https://github.com/google-gemini/multimodal-live-api-web-console/issues/19), and has evolved into a desktop application written in Electron.

 ## Live Demo on GitHub Pages